levikaw/todo-ui/README.md

 ## Description

-The UI-service is a funtional React-application with TypeScript and MUI as component library
+The UI-service is a funtional React-application with TypeScript.

+MUI used as base component library and `trial` version of AG-grid as tasks list.

 ## For the first start